top of page

 "Francis Fran gave birth to Johnny John on 16 May 1924.
 While Johnny's birth record says his father is Marky Mark, Francis held a secret about Johnny's biological father no one would know until long after her death."

-Then tell the story of Johnny being Marky Mark's son.
+Then, tell the story of Johnny being Marky Mark's son.
 Finish Francis Fran's life story as she wanted it shared.
 The epilogue reveals the discovery Johnny John learned about his biological father.

-It would be beneficial to mention her experience and choices when they happened within the chronology of her story.
+It would be beneficial to mention her experiences and choices when they happened within the chronology of her story.
 If she never met her secret child, include that child’s identity in the epilogue or appendix.
 If she did meet the child later in life, incorporate those events when they happened.

 If Francis Fran gave birth to a secret child and someone informed her it had died, rather than placed for adoption, follow the same procedures as I mentioned for Fran placing a child for adoption.